-- i.
-Comply with applicable laws and government regulations covering supplier relationships. - ii.
-Do business only with suppliers that comply with local and other applicable legal requirements and MicroSave guidelines relating to labour, the environment, health and safety. - iii.
-Follow applicable government and donor/clients procurement regulations, guidelines, when procuring materials and services for fulfilling contractual obligations. - iv.
-Provide a competitive opportunity for suppliers to earn a share of MicroSave's purchasing volume - v.
-Safeguard MicroSave's confidential and proprietary information with a confidentiality agreement, and safeguard any supplier provided information protected by any confidentiality agreement. - vi.
-Safeguard "personal data" obtained from suppliers, donors, funding agencies, foundations and client institutions d.
+- To comply with applicable laws and government regulations covering supplier relationships. - To do business only with suppliers that comply with local and other applicable legal requirements and MSC guidelines relating to labor, the environment, health, and safety. - To follow applicable government and donor/clients procurement regulations, guidelines, when procuring materials and services for fulfilling contractual obligations. - To provide a competitive opportunity for suppliers to earn a share of MSC's purchasing volume. - To safeguard MSC's confidential and proprietary information with a confidentiality agreement, and safeguard any supplier provided information protected by any confidentiality agreement. - To safeguard "personal data" obtained from suppliers, donors, funding agencies, foundations and client institutions.

+d.
 Money laundering prevention

 People involved in criminal activity - e.g. terrorism, narcotics, bribery, and fraud - may try to "launder" the proceeds of their crimes to hide them or make them appear legitimate.
 More than 100 countries now have laws against money laundering, which prohibit conducting transactions that involve proceeds of criminal activities.
-A related concern is that legitimate funds may be used to finance terrorist activity - sometimes called "reverse" money laundering.
+A related concern is that legitimate funds may be used to finance terrorist activity sometimes called "reverse" money laundering.